 In determining what part a particular form is, the following needs to be considered:

-• explicit annotation (e.g. pf. for perfects)
+- explicit annotation (e.g.

-• position in the list (both absolutely and relative to other forms who part is worked out from other considerations)
+ending a form other than the first two parts indicates the perfect middle) - position in the list (both absolutely and relative to other forms who part is worked out from other considerations)

 And the main upshot of all this is I’ve now converted the DCC principal parts to a YAML format that I’ll shortly merge in with the parts from Pratt and Morwood.